excentric/excentric-nfc-malm/README.md

 * Run `./gradlew build` to build and run tests
 * Run `./gradlew run` to build and run the CLI application

+#### Native Image Support

+The CLI application can be compiled to a native binary using GraalVM, which provides faster startup times and reduced memory usage:

+* Run `./build-native.sh` to build a native binary
+* The native binary will be created at `./malm-cli-app/build/native/nativeCompile/malm-cli-app`
+* The `cli-app.sh` script will automatically use the native binary if available

 ## Usage

 ### CLI Application